-Investors should be aware of industry-wide risks.
+Investors should be aware of industry-wide risks which are applicable to us and may affect our revenues and results of operations.

 In addition to the risks associated specifically with Inhale described above, investors should also be aware of general risks associated with drug development and the pharmaceutical industry.
 These include, but are not limited to: